yahoo/fluxible/packages/fluxible-addons-react/docs/api/batchedUpdatePlugin.md

 `batchedUpdatePlugin` is a Fluxible plugin that will batch React `setState` calls together when they are part of the same `dispatch`.
-This can improve performance as there will be less re-renders for components that listen to multiple stores that react to the same dispatch command.
+This can improve performance as there will be fewer re-renders for components that listen to multiple stores that react to the same dispatch command.

 ## Example